-This fish has an elongated and robust body.
-Striped bass have a silver coloring, although its head and back are usually somewhat darker and appear greenish.
-Notice the pattern on its flanks- usually you’ll find seven or eight brown stripes from head to tail.
+The striper has an elongated and robust body.
+They have a silver coloring, although its head and back are usually somewhat darker and appear greenish.
+Notice the pattern on its flanks- usually, you’ll find seven or eight brown stripes from head to tail.
 Those stripes are the reason for the “striped bass” fish name.

 Young rockfish mainly eat small crustaceans or shrimps as well as worms and insects.
-Full-grown specimens mostly feed on smaller fish, cephalopods or crabs.
+Full-grown specimens mostly feed on smaller fish, cephalopods, or crabs.
 No wonder that the striped bass is considered a voracious predator!
 It’s also not too difficult to find quality striper lures since they have such a robust diet.

 There’s a general rule with bass: Bait should be a treat for the eyes.
 This predatory fish looks closely at its prey before pouncing.
 That’s why bass anglers with experience pay attention to detail when choosing bait.
-They’ve found that bait with glued on fake eyes can be highly effective.
+They’ve found that lures with glued-on fake eyes can be highly effective.

 Where Can You Catch Striped Bass?

-Striped bass mostly inhabit the western Atlantic.
+Striped bass mostly live in the western Atlantic.
 They live everywhere from the St. Lorenz River in Canada to St. John’s River in the state of Florida and even in the Gulf of Mexico.
-Coastlines and bays are its habitat, which makes bass fishing easier.
-Popular fishing spots have often been established at such spots.
-During spawning season in spring, rockfish even swim into fresh water rivers to lay eggs on sandbanks.
-As a result, although there are large populations in fresh water, rockfish mostly live in saltwater.
+Coastlines and bays are its habitats, which makes trolling for bass easier there.
+You’ll often find popular fishing spots in these places.
+During spawning season in spring, rockfish even swim into freshwater rivers to lay eggs on sandbanks.
+As a result, although there are large populations in freshwater, rockfish mostly live in saltwater.

 Since rockfish fishing is possible in shallow waters, you can do it with the whole family.
 Children love picking out fun lures and jig when you’re getting ready to fish for rockfish or striped bass.
 Your family can try it on the banks of smaller rivers.
 Rockfish fishing from a boat is also very popular.
 You don’t even need a large boat- you could fish from a sea kayak if that’s your preference!
 Just remember to follow these safety rules – especially with children.